trailblazer/reform/README.md

 end
 ```

-After explicitely defining your fields, you're ready to use the form.
+After explicitly defining your fields, you're ready to use the form.

 ## The API